High-dimensional multi-trait GWAS by reverse prediction of genotypes: Methods

-Ridge Regression (RR), Random Forest Regression (RFR), and Support Vector Regression (SVR) were implemented using Python library \textit{scikit-learn}.
-The regularization strength (alpha) was set to 10,000 for RR (the higher value for alpha is chosen following \cite{banerjee2020reverse}) and the rest of the parameters were set to their defaults.
-The default parameters were used for RFR and SVR.
-SVR was used with a linear kernel.
+Ridge Regression (RR), Random Forest Regression (RFR), Support Vector Regression (SVR), and Naive Bayes (NB) were implemented using the Python library \textit{scikit-learn}.
+For RR, the regularization strength ($\alpha$) was set to 100 and other parameters were set to their defaults.
+For RR and SVR, the default parameters were used.
+For NB, we used the Gaussian Naive Bayes from \textit{scikit-learn} library.
 For trans-eQTL predictions, univariate linear correlation was also used to compare with the regression methods mentioned above.